Canadian Fire Rescue College

 For further information regarding the Pro Board®, visit www.theproboard.org

-This program is exempt from licensing through Alberta Advanced Education as it is intended to improve existing skills and is not considered a minimum level of education required to enter a field of employment.
+This program is exempt from licensing through Alberta Advanced Education because it is intended to improve existing occupational skills and is not considered the minimum education required to enter a field of employment.

 Canadian Fire Rescue College provides free, on-site student accommodation to support enrolled students during their firefighter and emergency services training.
 Single-occupancy rooms and shared facilities are available on campus, allowing students to focus on learning, rest, and performance without the added stress of securing housing.